Everything in Materialize is currently handled by the

 - Streaming sources, like Kakfa

-- Static sources, like CSV files
+- File sources, like

-Static sources are more straightforward, so we’ll focus on streaming sources.
+File sources are more straightforward, so we’ll focus on streaming sources.

 When using a streaming source, Materialize subscribes to Kafka topics and monitors the stream for data it should ingest.